 We must have pictures!
 No amount of description can "sell" your property.

-Our clients visit our web site needing to see what your location looks like.
+visit our web library needing to see what your location looks like.

 We don't necessarily expect professional quality photographs, but the pictures must be good.